R3HP/UberClone/README.md

 # taxi_line

-An Uber Rider Clone App , Built with Mapbox,
+An Uber Rider Clone App ,
+Built with Mapbox,
+RiverPod State Management,
-RiverPod State Management,GPS Service with Location Package, With Firebase,
+GPS Service with Location Package,
+With Firebase,
+Clean Architecture,

 # Note To Provide Your MapBox Public Access Token in constants.dart File .